 I have always been drawn to art, but my family believed that artist is not a proper profession and I didn’t even dream of becoming one.
 I took a path that promised me a steady income – public relations.
 After attaining my degree, I worked in the field quite successfully, but my creative side was calling and constantly reminding me who I really was.
 I tried drawing, bead weaving, knitting.
 Finally in 2006 I mastered up some courage and singed up for an adult oil painting class.
 This changed my life.
 Within a few weeks I realized the meaning of words “calling” and “to be passionate about what you do”.
-Since then I have never stopped painting and started seriously considering being an artist.
+Since then I have never stopped painting.

 I was painting on my own, taking all available to me courses, reading all the books that I could find.
-My opportunities to learn expanded considerably once I moved from Siberia to Toronto in 2009.
+My opportunities to learn expanded considerably once I moved from to Toronto in 2009.
 Here I continued making art while of settling down in a new country.
-A couple of times I thought of getting in institution based education, but decided against it as I much prefer to design my own educational process.
 I keep learning to this day and I’m pretty confident I will never get tired of it.
-Among my teachers and programs I took in Toronto – Academy of Art Canada and Art Program in Central Technical school; In Russia – Balyshev studio, Kalacheva school.
+Among my teachers and programs I took in Toronto – Academy of Art Canada and Art Program in Central Technical school.
 Currently I study a lot online and experiment in my Toronto based studio.

 In October 2014 I started teaching painting workshops for adults, which continue to this day.
 Now I teach, paint, get involved in community engaged projects such as “Art in the park” (2015, in collaboration with RBC) and “Art of healing” (2015, 2016 in collaboration with Ronald McDonald House Charities).